 Well, 2021 was insane, so let’s not go down that road ...
 Hardwood flooring is still boomin’ here in ’22!
 After moving a lot of flooring and recording a few podcasts, I am happy to report there are still flooring mysteries everywhere, and I’m back in the blogging saddle to sort ’em out and discuss them with my fellow floor pros around the globe, so let’s get to it!

-A very bright and genuinely concerned woman from Canada, whom we shall call “Becky” (because her name is Becky) noticed small black spots gathering on her new prefinished hickory floors:
+A very bright and genuinely concerned woman from Canada, whom we shall call “Betsy” (because her name is Betsy) noticed small black spots gathering on her new prefinished hickory floors: